Linda McMahon 2010 United States Senate campaign: Campaign scrutiny

-The McMahon campaign was criticized for providing only limited direct access to the candidate.
-McMahon was accompanied by political staff at all public events.
-She limited her press availability to scheduled one-on-one interviews, avoiding traditional press conferences and impromptu questions.
-Staff highly controlled her photo opportunities, Twitter postings, and public events, often not notifying the press of events in advance.
+The McMahon campaign was criticized for limiting direct access to the candidate.
+McMahon was accompanied by staff at all public events.
+She limited her press availability to pre-scheduled interviews, avoiding traditional press conferences and impromptu questions.
+Staff highly controlled her photo opportunities, Twitter postings, and public events, and often did not notify the press in advance of public appearances.

-McMahon did not discuss the topic of federal programs such as Social Security, Medicaid and Medicare in the weeks before the Republican primary, leading to accusations she was avoiding controversial issues.
+McMahon did not disclose her positions on Social Security, Medicaid and Medicare in the weeks before the Republican primary, leading to accusations she was avoiding controversial issues.
 "She claims she wants to cut federal spending, yet refuses to discuss her position on Medicare and Social Security, two of the most costly entitlement programs."

 McMahon family campaign presence

-McMahon's husband, Vince McMahon, did not actively campaign for his spouse, causing some to wonder if Linda was purposely distancing herself from him.
+McMahon's husband, Vince McMahon, did not actively campaign for his spouse, causing speculation that Linda McMahon was distancing herself from him during the early stages of the campaign.
 In February 2010, Linda said Vince was too busy "running the company" as both chairman and CEO to campaign, but said he may be involved "down the road".
 Several speculators predicted that if he campaigned with her, his direct association with controversial wrestling skits would be a "major liability".

 McMahon's son-in-law, WWE wrestler Triple H, gave an interview to The Wall Street Journal on March 12, 2010, where he said he had purposely kept an "arms length away from Linda" during her campaign to avoid giving her bad publicity.
 On March 14, 2010, a news story in the Stamford Advocate revealed that her husband, Vince McMahon, owned a 47-foot sports yacht called The Sexy Bitch.
-Linda's absence from the wrestling industry was also noted on April 20, when an article by the Greenwich Time reported that she was courting voters in Westport, Connecticut while her husband was running a live wrestling event at the Mohegan Sun Arena.
+Linda's absence from the wrestling industry was also noted on April 20, when an article by the Greenwich Time reported that she was courting voters in Westport, Connecticut, while her husband was running a live wrestling event at the Mohegan Sun Arena.

 Vince McMahon appeared together with Linda for the first time on April 21, 2010, at a charity function at Sacred Heart University.
-At one point during the event, he reportedly grabbed a microphone and said to Richard Blumenthal:
+At one point during the event, he reportedly grabbed a microphone and said to Richard Blumenthal, "My name is Vince McMahon and my wife is the one who's going to beat you this fall".